shivax-21/OWELIA/README.md

 !mkdir -p ~/.kaggle
 !cp kaggle.json ~/.kaggle/
  ```
-7. A ,json file will appear on the file section Copy path of the kaggle.json file, and replace it in the code below after the word (download).
+7. A .json file will appear on the file section Copy path of the kaggle.json file, and replace it in the code below after the word (download).
 ```bash
 !kaggle datasets download prasoonkottarathil/polycystic-ovary-syndrome-pcos
  ```